DECIDING TO VISIT DISNEYLAND IS EASY, BUT PLANNING IT IS MUCH HARDER! OUR IN-DEPTH GUIDE CAN HELP.

 Food can vary based on the venue, with Disneyland offering many quick-service food venues with affordable prices and also providing luxurious restaurants with high price points.

 Best of all, there’s a ton of variety available at any price point.
-We have a list of the best Disneyland foods to help you get started.
+We have a list of the best Disneyland foods and the best food at Disney California Adventures to help you get started.

 Also, many of the servings can be a little too magical!

 If you’re looking to save money on food, considering kids’ meal options or sharing a full-size meal with a friend or partner is a great way to practically halve your costs.

 Hotels & Transportation